 April to November, our cows derive the majority of their diet directly from pasture.
-They also receive a dietary supplement of homegrown and purchased grains that help them maintain weight, stay healthy and produce more milk.
+They also receive a dietary supplement of homegrown grains that help them maintain weight and stay healthy.

 Our philosophy in raising our cows has always been “natural is better”.
 Instead of using antibiotics and growth hormones, we maintain a healthy herd by using homeopathic remedies and herbal tinctures.
 We also don’t de-horn or dock our cows’ tails.
 The result is a hard-working, healthy and good-natured group of cows.